wri/comms-dev-documentation/vendor-requirements/gdpr.md

 Other Sites
 -------------------------

-The simplest implementation of GDPR that meets our current requirements is to drop this js solution into the page template for the <head> section: <https://github.com/AOEpeople/cookie-notice> via
+The simplest implementation of GDPR that meets our current requirements uses a lightweight js solution: <https://github.com/AOEpeople/cookie-notice>

+Include the cookie.notice.js file in your site files, and add the following snippet into the page template for the <head> section:
 ```
 <script type="text/javscript" src="path/to/the/file/cookie.notice.js"></script>.
 ```